Clarion-Limestone's Tommy Smith Fires Five Inning No-Hitter as Lions Cruise

 Keth was immediately erased on a double play.

-Smith retired the first two batters on ground balls before striking out the next seven batters prior to the walk.
+Smith retired the first two batters on ground balls before striking out the next seven batters before the walk.
 He struck out 11 in the game, including the last four of the contest.

 “Everything was working today,” Smith said.
 “I didn’t really think about the no-hitter as I just go out there and pitch and trust the guys behind me playing defense.”